asset-group/asset-group.github.io/code.md

 ---

+###### ORANClaw

+[This repository](https://asset-group.github.io/ORANClaw-E2-MitM-Fuzzing/) contains the code for **ORANClaw** -- a structure-aware, man-in-the-middle fuzzing framework that takes full control over the E2 interface between the NearRT-RIC and the gNB (E2 nodes).
+See the paper [ORANClaw: Shredding E2 Nodes in O-RAN via Structure-aware MiTM Fuzzing](https://asset-group.github.io/papers/ORANClaw.pdf) for more details.

 ###### Sni5Gect

 [This repository](https://github.com/asset-group/Sni5Gect-5GNR-sniffing-and-exploitation) contains the code for **Sni5Gect** -- a 5G NR sniffing and injection tool supporting DCI Sniffing, MAC-NR Downlink/Uplink message sniffing and MAC-NR Downlink message injection.
 See the paper [SNI5GECT: A Practical Approach to Inject aNRchy into 5G NR](https://asset-group.github.io/papers/SNI5GECT.pdf) for more details.